Robust Model-Based Optimization for Challenging Fitness Landscapes: Property-Prioritized Generative Variational Auto-Encoder

-where $C$ is a constant.
-Equation~\ref{eq:contour} implies the distribution of samples with the same property value to be on the same sphere which lies closer to the origin for the samples with higher property values.
-This ensures that higher property samples have higher probability of generation under the VAE prior $N(0,I)$ while allowing for all samples to fully contribute to the optimization, i.e., $N_{\text{eff}}=K$.
+Therefore, minimizing $\LP_r$ is equivalent to minimizing the variance.
+This is equivalent to setting the random variable in RHS of Equation~\ref{eq:var} to a constant value $C$; $\forall i:\phantom{a}{\mu_{\theta}^i}^{T}\mu_{\theta}^i = 2(C -\tau y_i).$ This implies the distribution of samples with the same property value to be on the same sphere.
+The sphere lies closer to the origin for the samples with higher property values.
+This ensures that higher property samples have higher probability of generation under the VAE prior $N(0,I)$, while allowing for all samples to fully contribute to the optimization.